 Generally, for res judicata to apply, it requires the same claim, between the same parties, and a valid and final judgment on the merits.
 “On the merits” typically requires a trial.
-However, in Divorce and Family Law, many important issues between the parties are decided by motion.
+However, in New Jersey Divorce and Family Law, many important issues between the parties are decided by motion.
 Under the principles of res judicata, claims that are actually litigated and determined before trial (i.e, on motion) are also barred from being relitigated.
 Keep this in mind!
 If you file a motion requesting termination of alimony without representation and that motion is denied, the opposing party can raise res judicata to bar you from returning to Court later on and trying to get things right.

 Obviously, an attorney can help to ensure that your claim is properly filed and litigated the first time around.
 While the choice to hire an attorney is different for everyone and requires balancing the importance of the outcome against your financial resources, we invite you to explore our services and schedule an initial consultation.
-If representation is right for you, the DeTommaso Law Group is an excellent choice.
+If representation is right for you, the DeTommaso Law Group, LLC is an excellent choice.